VihangaJanith/Speed-Tracker/README.md

 # Speed Tracker - An Electron Network Speed Tracker

+Speed Tracker is a cross-platform desktop application that allows users to monitor their download and upload speeds on their PC in real-time.

 ## Features

 - **Shows the Download and Upload Speeds of their local PC in Realtime**